 If you don’t have one and you’re only filling small nail holes you can use anything stiff but also flexible.
 Like your retired Blockbuster video rental card!
 Or any other plastic credit card type thing.

 Don’t worry, you don’t have to do all this stuff you see in the photo above, this is me patching an entire wall with joint compound, tape, etc.

-I have for you today a very, very short video on how to PROPERLY fill a nail hole.
-That means there will be no use of toothpaste, cat hair, ski goggles, shaving cream or nail polish in this instructional video.
+I have for you today a very, very short video on how to PROPERLY fill a small hole.
+That means there will be no use of drywall tape, toothpaste, cat hair, ski goggles, shaving cream or nail polish in these instructions.

 So there you have it.
 Filling nail holes is not very hard, definitely nothing to be afraid of and the very first thing you should do before you paint your walls with a new coat of paint.

 You may have noticed a small indent in the wall when I painted it.
 That was some other indent that didn't choose to reveal itself until I painted over it.
 It wasn't the nail hole.
 Just some angry, angry, vindictive wall scar impersonating as a nail hole.
 Mainly just for attention I think.

 Now that you're not afraid of filling nail holes you might want to graduate to learning how to make a gallery wall.